 - The National Archives (TNA) – this is the main archive holdings for the UK containing resources such as digitised records, resource guides, WWI records and diaries to name but a few.
 Some of these include:

-- ARCHON Directory – this site allows you to locate local UK-based archives providing links to their websites as well as information on the resources held by the archive.
+- Search for UK Archives – this site allows you to locate local UK-based archives providing links to their websites as well as information on the resources held by the archive.

-- Access to Archives (A2A) – England and Wales based archives, museums, and libraries use this centralised facility to list their catalogues.
+- Access to Records of National Archives – England and Wales based archives, museums, and libraries use this centralised facility to list their catalogues.

 - Hospital Records Database – this database provides information about the location of hospital records in the UK.

 - Manorial Documents Register (MDR) – an official index to Welsh and English manor house documents held both privately and publicly.

 - Online Records – a basic listing of what can be found online through The National Archives.